adinhobl/sparc-dft-api/sparc/socket/README.md

 # Future Work
 ## Near Term
 * there may be issues keeping all messages ordered when running multiple commands really quickly...
-Not sure what to do about this.
+Not sure what to do about this...
+It might be that you take too much out of the stream at some point, and it messes up the eor_sigs.
+Might just be that it goes too fast and the socket hasn't been completely opened for proper comms...
 * do I need to handle cases where the end of response sentinal value isn't found while processing comms?
 * call to shut down the server and/or close socket connection - serv_int_abort
 * expand protocols